ghorbani-mohammad/ghorbani-mohammad/README.md

 - [**Websites Crawler**](https://github.com/ghorbani-mohammad/Crawler-Framework)
   - Implemented using Django framework
   - I created this project because back then I wanted to get new articles about politics or new tutorial articles in my Telegram channels.
-  - With this application you can get new articles in your channels.
-To do that you should define structure of the your wanted page.
-You should specify how it should get new articles.
+  - With this application you can get new articles from whatever website that you want.
+First you should define the structure of the website and how it should gets the list of articles.
+Then you should define how the get content of each article.
+So in general you have two define two HTML structure. (getting list of articles and getting the content of a article)

  #### ➡️ I've done some projects about NLP tasks in the past:
  - [**Persian Text Analyzer**](https://github.com/ghorbani-mohammad/persian-text-analyzer)